theyosh/TerrariumPI/README.md

 Extra documentation can be found at [https://theyosh.github.io/TerrariumPI/](https://theyosh.github.io/TerrariumPI/)

 Think off:

 - Terrarium (wet or dry)
 - Aquarium
 - Tanks with animals or plants
-- Growhouse
+- Greenhouse

-And all this is controlled with a nice webinterface based on AdminLTE 3 with Bootstrap 4.
+And all this is controlled with a nice web interface based on AdminLTE 3 with Bootstrap 4.

 ## Table of Contents

 1. [Features](#features)
 2. [Translations](#translations)
 3. [Installation](#installation)